WolfgangBischoff/Ceres/Documents/Notes.md

 * go to cafes and talk to people, befriend them
 * everyday other people there
 * meet entertainers and use their influence
+* storyrelevant characters that can be recruited => assign to activieties
+* Dossiers in INFO, background story

+### stability / Gesetzlosigkeit
+* resultat von propaganda / missions in sector
+* mehr polizei, aber unruhe

 ##Contents
 - Biocomputer